-Two types of Divan base exist: the sprung edge and the platform top.
-The traditional Divan bed has the sprung edge design, which is a base made up of coil or pocket springs that provide cushioned support for the mattress.
+Two types of divan base exist: the sprung edge and the platform top.
+The traditional divan bed has the sprung edge design, which is a base made up of coil or pocket springs that provide cushioned support for the mattress.
 This helps to minimise the wear on the mattress over time.

 The platform top has a hard top and gives an overall firmer feel to the bed.
 The platform top is often the cheapest option, but despite the price is tends to work best with particular mattresses (such as non-sprung memory foam or solid latex).

-The simple but stylish design of the Ottoman offers up to four times more storage space than the Divan and provides a practical solution for smaller rooms struggling to fit everything in.
+The simple but stylish design of the Ottoman offers up to four times more storage space than the divan and provides a practical solution for smaller rooms struggling to fit everything in.

 If lack of space in the bedroom is a major issue, an Ottoman could be a wise addition to a room.
-You could even scarp the drawers and use the Ottoman as a sole storage space.
+You could even scrap the drawers and use the Ottoman as a sole storage space.

 Traditional sleigh beds add an antique, French-inspired feel to the room.
 A range of wooden materials, including oak and mahogany, are frequently used as frames for classic designs.
 If you desire a modern update, upholstered and leather variations are available.

-Mid Sleeper beds are perfect for children, particularly those aged six to ten.
-With a small, detachable ladder leading straight up to the mattress, the mid sleeper doubles as a great space saver as well as a play area.
-The space underneath a Mid Sleeper can also make an excellent castle or fort for those with a wild imagination.
+Mid-Sleeper beds are perfect for children, particularly those aged six to ten.
+With a small, detachable ladder leading straight up to the mattress, the mid-sleeper doubles as a great space saver as well as a play area.
+The space underneath a mid-sleeper can also make an excellent castle or fort for those with a wild imagination.

 The frame is designed with safety in mind, securely raised all the way around the mattress.
-Mid Sleepers vary in design, particularly below the bed.
-The space can be empty to be used for storage or additional features, such as desks and bookcases, can be built into the framework.
+Mid-sleepers vary in design, particularly below the bed.
+If storage isn’t on your priority list, you can even choose a mid-sleeper that has a tent underneath – it's great fun for little ones.

-The height and material of Mid Sleepers can vary and lower beds are recommended for younger children.
+The height and material of mid-sleepers can vary and lower beds are recommended for younger children.

 Bunk beds are designed to accommodate two single mattresses, one placed above the other.
 Two frames support the mattresses and are connected with a ladder for access to the top bunk.
 The frames can be made from metal and wood, and designs range from the classic to the quirky and modern.